tinkledoomhammer/some-notes/stackedit/Notes/CPP/cplusplus.com tutorial notes.md

 			* `EXIT_FAILURE`
 #### Arguments passed by value vs by reference
 * by default all arguments are passed by value (ie. copied)
-* arguments passed by reference are an alias to the variable th
+* arguments passed by reference are an alias to the variable that was passed
+* reference arguments are identified with `&` after the type:
+	* `int& a`
+*

 ### Overloads and templates
 ### Name Visibility